MuhammadMooazam/MySQL-with-Python/README.md

 ![image](https://user-images.githubusercontent.com/63813881/173280593-d5933d29-61a4-432b-aac4-44a51257abd6.png)

 ### **Step 16: Connect to Server**
 In the next wizard, we will see the Connect to Server option.
-Here, we have to mention the root password, which we had set in the previous steps.
+Here, we have to mention the root password, which we set in the previous steps.
+In this screen, it is also required to check whether the connection is successful or not by clicking on the Check button.
+If the connection is successful, click on the Execute button.
+Now, that the configuration is complete, click on Next.
 ![image](https://user-images.githubusercontent.com/63813881/173280603-1563352a-c972-4230-a624-36f2259ccdb8.png)
-In this screen, it is also required to check about the connection is successful or not by clicking on the Check button.
-If the connection is successful, click on the Execute button.
-Now, the configuration is complete, click on Next.

 ### **Step 17: Execute Applied Configurations**
 In the next wizard, select the applied configurations and click on the Execute button.